hxlnt/nobadmemories.com/blog/2022/05/printmaking-as-play.md

 Admittedly, I am drawn to the look of Risograph prints, too.
 The bright, lightly-speckled ink on newsprint-like paper reminded me of... *something*.
 Old comic books, maybe?
 I took a Risograph workshop offered at a local university a few years ago and appreciated how quick and easy the process was compared to letterpress and screenprinting.
 I came home inspired, wondering how I could do more Risograph printing.
 Turns out: I couldn't.
 Not easily, at least.

 Risograph machines aren't as ubiquitous as the copy machine or digital printing services.
 Where I live, there are only a handful of Risograph machines owned by universities and artist collectives, none of which offer Risograph printing to the public.
 I briefly had the idea to get together enough money to purchase a Risograph machine that could be made available in a local artspace as a community resource, but after I reached out to a licensed distributor, the company *literally sent two men in suits to my home* to size me up and determine whether I was a "legitimate buyer."
-Subsequently, they declined to tell me how much a machine might cost and stopped responding to my emails.
+Subsequently, they recommended some inkjet printers instead, declined to tell me how much a Risograph machine might cost, and finally stopped responding to my emails altogether.

+Intimidation tactics aside, the Risograph is too far from my current search for a simpler, toy-like printing experience.
+It's large, expensive, and requires lots of specialty equipment and maintenance.
+So on we go.

 </div>
                           <div class="col-md-4">